deltachat/deltachat-core-rust/CONTRIBUTING.md

 Use `HAVING COUNT(*) > 0` clause
 to [prevent aggregate functions such as `MIN` and `MAX` from returning `NULL`](https://stackoverflow.com/questions/66527856/aggregate-functions-max-etc-return-null-instead-of-no-rows).

+Don't delete unused columns too early, but maybe after several months/releases, unused columns are still used by older versions, so deleting them breaks downgrading the core or importing a backup in an older version.
+Also don't change the column type, consider adding a new column with another name instead.
+Finally, never change column semantics, this is especially dangerous because the `STRICT` keyword doesn't help here.

 ### Commit messages

 Commit messages follow the [Conventional Commits] notation.